 I like to bake this for 20 minutes or until it’s warmed through and the cashew cream has sort of encrusted.
 And to take it over the top, turn on your oven broiler and place the pan under the broiler for just a minute or two until the cashew cream is browned in some spots.
 It can burn easily so keep an eye on it.

-That’s about all you need to know about this delicious vegan Creamy Lentil Winter Bake!
 I hope you give this recipe a try at Thanksgiving (or another holiday) this year!
 If you make it, be sure to leave a comment below with your feedback and tag me on Instagram with your recreations!

 - 1 cup (112g) raw cashews, soaked for 1 hour in boiling water